 Recognize Broadband Connectivity is a Means to an End, not an End in Itself.
 The value of a broadband network is in the applications it enables.
 With this understanding, we have worked closely with leading edge and content providers (including companies such as Apple, Facebook, fuboTV and the NBA, among others) to enhance end-users' experiences with their online and streaming media services over our network, helping them leverage the potential of making affordable broadband available in places where it has never been.
-We also work with U.S. Government agencies, major airlines and others on multiple continents to help ensure end-users have great - and affordable - broadband experiences on our network.
+We also work with U.S. Government agencies, major airlines and others on multiple continents to help ensure end-users have satisfying - and affordable - broadband experiences on our network.
 Our ViaSat-3 constellation will help meet increasing end-user demand and the need for global reach.
-In addition, we work with various international governments to help bring digital and social inclusion to their constituents through efficient satellite-enabled services such as our Prepaid Internet hotspots.
+In addition, we work with various international governments to help bring digital and social inclusion to their constituents through efficient satellite-enabled services such as our Prepaid Internet services, which offer community hotspots, home broadband and mobile broadband in unserved and underserved areas using satellite-powered centralized terminals.
 By making broadband connectivity accessible to millions of people living in regions where traditional terrestrial and wireless internet services were either non-existent or cost prohibitive, we have been able to help generate positive socio-economic impacts - in education, e-commerce, finance, healthcare and more - at lower bandwidth costs.